chxdior/note-taker/README.md

 Note Taker is a simple web application that allows users to write, save, and organize notes.
 It is built with an Express.js back end that interacts with a JSON file for persistent storage of notes.
 This application provides an intuitive user interface for small business owners or anyone looking to manage their thoughts and tasks effectively.

-## User Story

-As a small business owner, I want to be able to write and save notes so that I can organize my thoughts and keep track of tasks I need to complete.

 ## Features